BAK2K3/hard-drivers/README.md

 1. **W3 Jigsaw: CSS Validator shows errors with valid and responsive values**
     * -10px negative values are not allowed : 0 0 -10px rgb(228, 30, 30, 0.9), inset 0 0 0 rgba(228, 30, 30, 0.9)
-    * Validator shows browster extensions as unknown (-moz, -webkit, etc)
+    * Validator shows browser extensions as unknown (-moz, -webkit, etc)

 2. **W3 HTML: Error: The element a must not appear as a descendant of the button element.**
     * When the 'glass-button' was initially implemented, it contained an anchor link so as to use the button as a link, however W3 HTML validator threw this error.
-    * This was initially picked up when tabbing through the site, as it caused the buttons to be highlighed twice**
+    * This was also identified when tabbing through the site, as it caused the buttons to be highlighted twice**
-    * The glass-button and glass-buton a selector classes were eventually merged.
+    * The glass-button and glass-button>a selector classes were eventually merged to be applied to anchor tags only.

+3. **Bootstrap Linter**
+    * Re-run and assess.

 **Development bugs:**

 1. **Making image fully responsive and aesthetically logic for different viewports**
     * Started with absolute positioning of image in bottom right, but the image would sometimes overlap with content and required excessive viewport configurations.
     * Attempted finite height definition in px, however this was a similar outcome to the above, whereby it required consideration of "Min-height" as well as "Min-width" for viewports.
     * Attempted to add both the hero image and the "sales pitch" to a row, with Bootstrap col's, and to set the hero-image height in Viewport Height.
-However, this required the explicit definition of Div sizes, and image % size, which became combusersome and less fluid.
+However, this required the explicit definition of Div sizes, and image % size, which became cumbersome and less fluid.
     * Set the pages "content" size to viewport-px (height of header+footer), then set all sections of the page to be in Flex format, with the appropriate layout definitions being amended on each viewport.
 This allowed fully dynamic image sizing, and div resizing, for the size of the page, regardless of device height/width.
     * This concept was then implemented into the about and enquire pages.

-2. **Clicking the modal button on the Enquire page attempted to submit the form, highlightiong incomplete fields on mobile, and triggering "this field needs completing".**
+2. **Clicking the modal button on the Enquire page attempted to submit the form, highlighting incomplete fields on mobile, and triggering "this field needs completing".**
     * When initially implementing the Modal interface, a button was used to allow the user to bring up the packages modal.
 This issue was resolved by adding onclick="return false;" in button field.
     * When adding the link to the package model in the about page, it was decided that a button was too obtrusive for the context of the layout, and therefore a customer hyperlink format was added.
-    * This also allowed the "Enquire" and "submit" button to maintain consistent, to achieve an aligned goal, without beleeding this feature onto other concepts.
+    * This also allowed the "Enquire" and "submit" button to maintain consistent, to achieve an aligned goal, without bleeding this feature onto other concepts.

 3. **When the content of the 'benefits' section of the table overflowed, the corresponding 'tick' boxes generated additional padding on the bottom of the cell, which conflicted with the 50% border concept implemented**
-    * The issue arised from "vertical-align: center;", as this uses padding to align the contents.
-Due to the nature of the ::after 50% border, this caused the border to sit ontop of the padding, as opposed to the bottom of the cell as intended.
+    * The issue came from "vertical-align: center;", as this uses padding to align the contents.
+Due to the nature of the ::after 50% border, this caused the border to sit on top of the padding, as opposed to the bottom of the cell as intended.
-    * Solution: Set the td/th tags with position: relative;, and set the psuedo element to position: absolute;, then remove any padding from the psuedo element, and move that padding to the table element.
+    * Solution: Set the td/th tags with position: relative;, and set the pseudo element to position: absolute;, then remove any padding from the pseudo element, and move that padding to the table element.
     * https://stackoverflow.com/questions/10077386/how-to-display-the-after-content-outside-element

 4. **Tooltips were being displayed on top of the text in mobile view, despite having "data-placement: right".**